7hens/ezgradle/README.md

 ## Setting up the dependency

-**Step 1.** Add jitpack in your root settins.gradle.kts at the end of repositories:
+**Step 1.** Add jitpack in your root settings.gradle.kts at the end of repositories:

 ```kotlin
 // settings.gradle.kts